Setting up FedEx for Shipping Quotes

 FedEx also provides a Rate and Transit Time Calculator.
-Using this in conjunction with the Service Guide can prove useful when trying to which FedEx services make the most sense for you, your products, and your customers.
-This tool can also help identify any additional handling fees or surcharges that are being returned with your quotes, which are not expressly lined out to customers on the storefront, or you in the control panel.
+Using this in conjunction with the Service Guide can prove useful when trying to find which FedEx services make the most sense for you, your products, and your customers.
+This tool can also help identify any additional handling fees or surcharges that are being returned with your quotes.
+These extra charges are not expressly lined out in the control panel or to customers on the storefront.

 - girth (2 x width) + (2 x height)

 - distance traveled (fuel surcharge)

 - declared value (the combined retail value of all the items inside a package)